-A simplified F^ algorithm is used in [11] to minimize a snake energy.
+A simplified F^ algorithm is used in (Chandran et al. 1991) to minimize a snake energy.
 It assumes the path expands from the starting point only in a restricted range of directions and makes only one pass.
 Thus, it only finds the global minimum among all paths restricted by this condition.
 This is a problem for non monotonic paths.
-In case there are gaps in the potential that can lead the expansion of the path in a wrong direction, then the algorithm has no way to come back to the correct path.
+In case there are gaps in the potential that can lead the expansion of the path in a wrong direction, then the algorithm has no way to correct itself and to find the right path.
 Although these last authors generalize their approach to the continuous case, they solve it only for the discrete graph approach and their approach, as well as other graph search algorithms, is also subject to metrication error.

-A completely different approach related to dynamic programming for detection of salient boundaries was introduced in [52].
+A completely different approach related to dynamic programming for detection of salient boundaries was introduced in (Shaashua and Ullman 1988).
 It defines iteratively at each pixel of the image a value of the maximal energy of a path passing through this pixel.
 Then high valued pixels are grouped to get salient curves.
 The context is different there since each pixel or vertex is considered as a start point and the algorithm should find simultaneously all interesting feature curves.

-Dynamic programming has also been used for snakes, first by authors of [3].
+Dynamic programming has also been used for snakes, starting with (Amini et al. 1990).
 Although a complete theoretical description of continuous dynamic programming is reviewed, the proposed application to active contours is different from the ones above and our approach.
 The dynamic programming minimization is not applied there to find a minimal path between two points but to find the local deformation from an initial curve that gives the best energy descent.
 This is applied iteratively from an initial curve, exactly as in the classical curve evolution scheme for snakes.
 However, instead of using gradient descent, it finds at each iteration the global minimization among all possible local deformations, i.e. paths obtained by giving each node of the curve the ability to move in a small neighborhood $(3 \times 3 \text{ pixels usually})$.
 This reduces considerably the size of the graph, since the vertices are the nodes on the curve and the possible values for these are only the eight neighbors of the initial vertex.
-In [24], the range of possible local deformations is broadened using a multiscale dynamic programming algorithm.
+In (Fujimura et al. 1992), the range of possible local deformations is broadened using a multiscale dynamic programming algorithm.
 However, in both approaches, this kind of graph search does not avoid undesirable local minima of the energy, and the solution remains very sensitive to the initialization, as in classical snakes.
 Also, like classical snakes, it is non intrinsic and the same looking two initial contours with different control points may lead to completely different solutions.